Where Do I Start With Keyword Research For My Blog?

 So, how should you start your keyword research?

-6. Don’t forget to check in on your competitors too.
+- Don’t forget to check in on your competitors too.
 Some keywords may be used by a competitor that you didn’t know about, knowing what your competition is doing is always very helpful.
 A keyword research tool like that of Allintitle.co can help you find what keywords are mostly used on top 10 websites on Google search results (these are basically your competitors), these keywords are called LSI keywords.
-You can also use a tool like Spyfu.com to discover what keywords a particular competitor of you is ranking for.
+You can also use our Keyword Gap Research tool to discover what keywords a particular competitor of you is ranking for.
 Likewise, if you have keywords on your list that your competition isn’t ranking for, that doesn’t mean you should ignore them.
 In fact, it may mean just the opposite, and it may provide the KGR keywords (low-hanging fruit) that can give you a competitive advantage over other sites.

 How to write SEO-optimized blog posts after your keyword research?